PARTNER ADVISORY

 Helping external partners compete, win, and deliver more effectively in advancement.

-I work with a small number of external partners in higher education who want to win more work—and stop missing in subtle but costly ways—in advancement.
+I work with a small number of partners who want to win more advancement work and stop missing in subtle but costly ways.
+This includes agencies, production firms, technology providers, campaign and fundraising consultants, boutique service firms, and select independent advisors.

-Some are already doing donor and alumni work but still being evaluated like outsiders.
-Others are trying to grow into the space more intentionally but without a clear read on how to do it credibly.
+Some partners are already doing donor and alumni work but still being evaluated like outsiders.
+Others are trying to grow into the space more intentionally but don't yet have a clear read on how to do it credibly.

 Advancement doesn't operate like brand or enrollment.
-The partners who assume it does usually find out too late.
+Partners who assume it does usually find out too late.

 Being almost right.